omgnetwork/elixir-omg/docs/roadmap.md

 * Validators and the operator share the responsibility of securing the Plasma chain

 ## Shinte
-The Shinte milestone includes enhancements to the dencentralized exchange.
+The Shinte milestone includes enhancements to the decentralized exchange to mitigate  unfair advantages that validators, the operator or other users may have over other users of the decentralized exchange.

+Order blinding would allow users place an order whose details are not revealed until the order is live in the order book.
+This
 * Provisions against validator/operator front-running
 * Order blinding